GetFirefly/firefly/README.md

 - Support WebAssembly/embedded systems as a first-class platforms
 - Produce easy-to-deploy static executables as build artifacts
 - Integrate with tooling provided by BEAM languages
-- More efficient execution by removing the need for an interpreter at runtime
 - Feature parity with mainline OTP (with exception of the non-goals listed below)

 <a name="non-goals"/>